Medical

 Alright, so now we know what clinical reasoning is, how to use the VINDICATE mnemonic, and how to structure your differential diagnosis in a presentation.
 But, before we can apply these mnemonics and frameworks, we need data.

 Data comes in the form of the history, physical, labs, and imaging.
-To me, clinical reasoning falls along this timeline: Gather a history (asking questions to rule-in & rule-out conditions), perform a thorough physical exam, decide what testing or imaging you would use (or not at all!), generate a differential diagnosis based on the chief concern, and then integrate these data points to narrow your differential.
+To me, clinical reasoning falls along this timeline: Gather a history (asking questions to rule-in & rule-out conditions), perform a thorough physical exam, decide what testing or imaging you would use (or not at all!), generate a differential diagnosis based on the chief concern, and then integrate these data points to narrow your differential like the test results.
 Let’s walk through it step-by-step.

-A Complete Summary of the Oral Case Presentation
+A Complete Summary of the Patient Case Presentation

-Master oral case presentations with this complete guide.
-Learn how to structure and deliver concise, effective OCPs for each clinical rotation.
+Master patient case presentations with this complete guide.
+Learn how to structure and deliver concise, effective patient presentations for each clinical rotation.

 READ NOW